richtr/Sina-Weibo-FTW-Opera-Extension/README.md

 This is a work in progress to connect disparate global voices.

-If we communicate then we will be friends - united by our similarities and not divided by our differences.
+If we communicate then we will forever be friends.
+United in our similarities.
+Not divided by our differences.